-- 1. A description of any trends in the total number of trips by oil type, amount of shipment, and source of oil. - 2.
-The number of transfers due to refinery shutdowns. - 3.
-The location of air emissions and ballast discharge, and the type of vessel used during those events. - 4.
+(1) A description of any trends in the total number of trips by oil type, amount of shipment, and source of oil.

+(2) The number of transfers due to refinery shutdowns.

+(3) The location of air emissions and ballast discharge, and the type of vessel used during those events.

 A discussion of any other pertinent issues that the Commission determines should be included.

-SUMMARY OF REPORTED DATA FOR 2007:
+SUMMARY OF REPORTED DATA FOR 2007

-Total number of internal voyages: 345
+Total number of internal voyages: 363

-Number of voyages from San Francisco Bay Area to Los Angeles/Long Beach: 252 Number of voyages from Los Angeles/Long Beach to San Francisco Bay Area: 68
+Number of voyages from San Francisco Bay Area to Los Angeles/Long Beach: 281

+Number of voyages from Los Angeles/Long Beach to San Francisco Bay Area: 66

-Number of voyages from Ellwood to Long Beach: 8 Number of voyages from Ellwood to San Francisco Bay Area: 16
+Number of voyages from Ellwood to Long Beach: 12

+Number of voyages from Ellwood to San Francisco Bay Area: 4

-Total volume of crude oil shipped as internal shipments: 1,254,925 barrels Total volume of refined products shipped as internal shipments: 28,475,930 barrels
+Total volume of crude oil shipped as internal shipments: 1,002,283 barrels Total volume of refined products shipped as internal shipments: 35,802,873 barrels

-All internal shipments of crude oil in 2007 were from the Elwood marine terminal, off the Coast of Santa Barbara County.
-There were 16 shipments to San Francisco Bay Area and 8 shipments to Los Angeles / Long Beach Area.
+Except for one, all internal shipments of crude oil in 2008 were from the Elwood marine terminal, off the Coast of Santa Barbara County.
+There were 12 shipments of crude oil from Ellwood to Long Beach and 4 to San Francisco Bay area.